 Each Tribe is a sovereign nation and has its own definition of appropriate consultation.
 However, below are some materials to assist you in your consultation efforts:

-To read the report Tribal Consultation Best Practices in Historic Preservation authored by the National Association of Tribal Historic Preservation Officers
+To read these reports on Tribal Consultation Best Practices in Historic Preservation authored by the National Association of Tribal Historic Preservation Officers and the US Dept of the Interior.

 To read the Centennial Accord between the Federally Recognized Indian Tribes in Washington State and the State of Washington, Please follow this link: